wso2-attic/ballerina-integrator/README.md

             outReq.setJsonPayload(inReqPayload);
             // Send a POST request to 'Bidder 2' and get the results var respWorkerBidder2 = biddersEP1->post("/bidder2", outReq);
-            // Reply to the join block from this worker - Send the response from 'Bidder 2' return respWorkerBidder2;
+            return respWorkerBidder2;
         }